publishpress/PublishPress-Planner/readme.txt

 * [PublishPress Blocks Pro](https://publishpress.com/blocks) has everything you need to build professional websites with the WordPress block editor.
 * [PublishPress Capabilities Pro](https://publishpress.com/capabilities) is the plugin to manage your WordPress user roles, permissions, and capabilities.
 * [PublishPress Checklists Pro](https://publishpress.com/checklists) enables you to define tasks that must be completed before content is published.
+* [PublishPress Future Pro](https://publishpress.com/future) allows you to schedule changes to WordPress Posts.
 * [PublishPress Permissions Pro](https://publishpress.com/permissions) is the plugin for advanced WordPress permissions.
-* [PublishPress Pro](https://publishpress.com/publishpress) is the plugin for managing and scheduling WordPress content.
+* [PublishPress Planner Pro](https://publishpress.com/publishpress) is the plugin for managing and scheduling WordPress content.
 * [PublishPress Revisions Pro](https://publishpress.com/revisions) allows you to update your published pages with teamwork and precision.
-* [PublishPress Series Pro](https://publishpress.com/series) enables you to group content together into a series
+* [PublishPress Series Pro](https://publishpress.com/series) enables you to group content together into a series.

 Together, these plugins are a suite of powerful publishing tools for WordPress.
 If you need to create a professional workflow in WordPress, with moderation, revisions, permissions and more... then you should try PublishPress.

+= How Does Planner Compare to Other Plugins? =

+There are other Editorial Options for WordPress including SchedulePress, Nelio Content, Edit Flow, Coschedule and more.
+PublishPress Planner is significantly cheaper than CoSchedule with is a hosted SaaS service.
+Most people use Planner for free, whereas Coschedule costs for more than just 1 user.
+When compared to WordPress plugins, Planner stands out for its power and flexibility.
+Our aim is to give you all the power of a SaaS service, directly inside your WordPress site.
+PublishPress Planner was originally based on the Edit Flow plugin but has had more updates in recent years.

 = Bug Reports =